Q: When is the deadline to register for camp?

 Q: I'm unsure if my Girl Scout is ready for overnight camp.
 What other camping options does Girl Scouts Western Pennsylvania offer?

-A: We offer several camping options, including Troop Camp, Family Camp, and a Me and My Girl Scout Weekend.
-To learn more about our summer weekend offerings, view our Camp S’more magazine.
-We are also offering Day Camp at Camp Redwing and Camp Hawthorne Ridge for Brownies and Juniors. (select weeks).
+A: We offer several camping options, including Troop Camp, Family Camp, and Day Camp.
+To learn more about our summer offerings, view our Camp S'more magazine.

 Q: Who can go to camp?

 A: Girl Scouts is for every girl... and you don't even need to join a troop.
-Simply become an Individually Registered Girl Scout—Indie Girl Scout—for $25 annually and you can enjoy summer camp and all of the other activities and programs that make Girl Scouts Western Pennsylvania so much fun!
+Simply become an Individually Registered Girl Scout—Indie Girl Scout—and you can enjoy summer camp and all of the other activities and programs that make Girl Scouts Western Pennsylvania so much fun!

 We also have a few specific camp sessions that are open for non-members to attend camp with their Girl Scout bestie.
 For details on how to register as a non-member, click on Camp Registration on our summer camp page and scroll to "Step-by-step camp registration instructions for non-members"